New group tries to boost the EU's capital markets as Brexit looms

 The group is backed by Vitor Constancio, former vice president of the European Central Bank, Christian Noyer, former Bank of France governor, Viviane Reding, former vice president of the European Commission, and Germany’s former finance minister Peer Steinbrueck.

-Allianz Global Investors, Deutsche Bank Euroclear, Euronext, BlackRock, SocGen, Deutsche Boerse, Nasdaq Stockholm and UniCredit are among the firms that contributed to the recommendations.
+Allianz Global Investors (ALVG.DE), Deutsche Bank (DBKGn.DE) Euroclear, Euronext (ENX.PA), BlackRock, SocGen (SOGN.PA), Deutsche Boerse (DB1Gn.DE), Nasdaq Stockholm (NDAQ.O) and UniCredit (CRDI.MI) are among the firms that contributed to the recommendations.